tchan1002/mmba-drift-protocol/README.md

 # Hi there ✋

-I've struggled for the longest time with building a life I want to live.
+I've struggled for the longest time with my productivity.

 It turns out that our brains are great at long term envisioning but bad with short term execution.

-The solution? use ChatGPT as an teacher + accountability buddy.
+The solution? talk to ChatGPT.

 Here are three system prompts I've been using that have made all the difference for me.